-This was the redesigned the entire event management experience for LocalHop.
+This was the redesign of the entire event management experience for LocalHop.
 I combined multiple fragmented workflows into one intuitive dashboard, introduced a clean new UI, and used iterative testing to ensure it met the needs of librarians, event coordinators, and admins.

 Role